 It provides the most effective way of preventing you from become seriously unwell or going into hospital.
 Your family members are encouraged to make sure they are up to date too.

 If you develop any

-coronavirus symptoms, even if they are mild, you should stay at home and take an LFT.
-You should make sure that you always have a supply of LFTs at home.
+coronavirus symptoms, even if they are mild, you should stay at home and consider taking an LFT.

 If you test positive for COVID-19 or have symptoms of COVID-19, you should contact your GP, who will assess you and confirm if you are eligible for antiviral treatment.
 If you are eligible, you should start taking the antivirals as soon as possible after you have tested positive and within 5 days of starting to show symptoms.